amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - The consonant `y` disappearing (or turning into vowels like `a` or `e`) is also rare and is not a natural process.

 - Malayalam does indeed have a lot of examples for the consonant `n` turning into `ñ`.
-But the nasal consonants `ñ`, `ṅ` abound in Malayalam when compared to the other Dravidian languages.
+But the nasal consonants `ñ`, `ṅ` abound in Malayalam in comparison with the other Dravidian languages.
 So, hoisting the processes involving the consonant `ñ` on all the Dravidian languages without examining the obvious possibility that it might be specific to Malayalam seems unsound.